 What if you do the same things all the students in your batch do?
-Will you get hired?
-Will you stand out?
-Will you make your mark?
+Will you get hired or stand out or make your mark?
 The answer is a clear no. Why?

-Because only 2-5% of students who appear for the interviews on campus get selected in the best companies and fetch the best salaries.
+Because only 2-5% of students who appear for the interviews on campus get selected by the best companies and fetch the best salaries.

 Time has changed.
-Thus, emphasizing on the same traditional inputs will not help you make an impression in the minds of the interviewers.
-Yes, spending time on the resume to make it look attractive, preparing for campus interview questions, dressing formally will definitely help.
+Thus, emphasizing the same traditional inputs will not help you how to impress your job interviewer.
+Yes, spending time on the resume to make it look attractive, preparing for campus interview questions, and dressing formally will help.
 But they will not be able to fetch you the job you deserve to get.

-Firstly, these traditional inputs would be sharpened by everybody (read crowd!)
+Firstly, these traditional inputs would go through an assessment by everybody (read the crowd!)

-Secondly, the interviewers are not looking for these things; if they think about resume, style of answering good interview questions and power-dressing at all, they give them secondary importance.
-What they want to know, rather, whether selecting you will improve their return on investment (ROI) or not.
-If not, even after having great communication, amazing resume and magnificent presence, you will fail to make a dent in the world of campus interviews.
+Secondly, the interviewers are looking for something other than these things; if they think about resume, style of answering good interview questions, and power-dressing, they give them secondary importance to what they want to know, rather, whether selecting you will improve their return on investment (ROI) ratio or not.
+If not, even after having great communication, an amazing resume, and a magnificent presence, you will fail to make a dent in the world of campus interviews.

-What will tick than in this ever dynamic mechanism of the business world?
+What will tick them in this ever-dynamic mechanism of the business world?

 These tips are new and time-sensitive.
-Thus, don’t just read them, act on them before it’s too late.
-If you defer, chances are, maybe you would finish off among the last 99% of the crowd.
+Don’t just read them.
+Act on them before it’s too late.
+If you defer you may finish off among the last 99% of the crowd.